 The following are descriptions of each Field-of-Interest endowment.
-If you believe your organization carries out the objectives of any of these funds, please contact CCF Program Officer Meg Payne Nelson.
+If your organization benefits populations in the greater Twin Cities area, and it carries out the objectives of any of these funds, please contact CCF Program Officer Meg Payne Nelson.